H4ckN3rd/OSINTomains/README.md

     ```sh
     Enter the Domain: https://example.com
     ```

-3. The tool will display an ASCII art logo and proceed to gather information about the entered domain.

-4. Upon completion, an HTML report will be generated in the root directory of the project.
+3. Upon completion, an HTML report will be generated in the root directory of the project.
 The report filename will be based on the domain (e.g., `example_report.html`).

 ## Modules